3 Min ReadFebruary 4, 2025

 If a customer is in for tire replacement, it might be worth checking the sensors (if equipped), too, as these can fail and trigger a dashboard alert.

-Add Tire Information to Your Dealership Website to Streamline the Process
+Add Tire Information to Your Dealership Website To Streamline the Process

 Your dealership likely uses online scheduling with Service options and guaranteed time frames, so consider adding information about tires to your website as well.
 You can include tire options for your most popular models with relevant ratings and reviews.
 There are also solutions on the market that allow for a full online tire “store” for your dealership that resembles those used by tire chains.